-The NSCA believes in adhering to the established accreditation standards set by the National Commission for Certifying Agencies (NCCA).
+Accreditation is the formal recognition of a program that has demonstrated compliance with established quality standards and criteria set and evaluated by an accrediting body.
+The NSCA believes in adhering to the standards set by the National Commission for Certifying Agencies (NCCA).
 Having a certification that is accredited by the NCCA sets you apart and ensures employers that you have the highest level of credibility for training clients and athletes.
 The CSCS, NSCA-CPT, and TSAC-F programs meet or exceed NCCA Standards.
-The CSPS and CPSS programs are currently in the process of earning NCCA accreditation.
 For more information, visit NCCA accreditation.